-The Mitsubishi Electric Group regards "ethics and compliance" as the foundation of corporate management, and issues the following message to all employees as part of its efforts to establish even stronger relationships of trust with society, customers, and stakeholders.
+The Mitsubishi Electric Group regards "ethics and compliance" as the foundation of corporate management, and issues the following message to all officers and employees as part of its efforts to establish even stronger relationships of trust with customers, stakeholders and society.

 President & CEO

 The Mitsubishi Electric Group recognizes Compliance means always upholding high ethical standards and complying with laws and social norms in order to gain the trust of our stakeholders, which include customers, consumers, business partners, shareholders, employees and society.

 We are able to continue our business as a result of the trust from our stakeholders that has been gained throughout our long history of 100 years since our founding in 1921 in Japan.

 Non-compliance is any act that betrays the trust of our stakeholders and as a result, undermines the foundations of our business.
 If the foundations of our business are shaken, our Group’s existence will be threatened.
 Therefore, we recognize adherence to compliance is the basis for the Group to remain in business.